hugo-fixit/hugo-fixit-starter/README.en.md

 ### Deploy to GitHub Pages

+> [!NOTE]
+> You may have noticed that the first automatic deployment of GitHub Actions after the template initialization failed.
+This is because you have not configured Workflow permissions and GitHub Pages.

 1. Head to Setting => Actions => General => Workflow permissions => Check "Read and write permissions".
-2. Manually run Workflow: Actions => Hugo build and deploy => Click Run workflow button.
-3. GitHub Pages settings: Setting => Pages => Source: Deploy from a branch => Branch: `gh-pages` => Save.
+2. GitHub Pages settings: Setting => Pages => Source: GitHub Actions.

-> Only need to manually run the Workflow the first time you deploy, and it will be automatically deployed every time you push to the `main` branch.
+3. Modify `config/_default/hugo.toml` file `baseURL` to your site URL.
+4. Commit the changes from the previous step to the `main` branch, and GitHub Actions will automatically build and deploy the site to GitHub Pages.

 ### Update Theme